PTC tasting: History

 In 1931 Arthur Fox, a chemist at DuPont, in Wilmington, Delaware, synthesized phenylthiocarbamide (PTC).
 Some researchers reported a bitter taste when entering his laboratory, while others, including Fox himself, experienced no such sensation.
 Further study of this phenomenon by L.H.
-Snyder in 1931 led to the conclusion that the inability to taste PTC is a recessive trait.
+Snyder in 1931 led to the conclusion that the inability to taste PTC was a recessive trait.

-In 1932, Albert Blakeslee conducted a large-scale study involving the inheritance of PTC tasting within families that concluded that PTC tasting sensitivity is very likely a complex Mendelian trait whose variance is overwhelmingly dependent on a single gene locus; however, it is likely that a few other genes have a smaller effect as well.
+However, in 1932, Albert Blakeslee conducted a large-scale study involving the inheritance of PTC tasting within families that concluded that PTC tasting sensitivity is very likely a complex Mendelian trait whose variance is overwhelmingly dependent on a single gene locus; further, it is likely that a few other genes have a smaller effect as well.

-In 1939, Fisher et al. found that the genetic frequency of PTC tasting was the same in chimps and humans.
-This similarity suggests that whatever gene controls for PTC tasting must have some sort of a selective advantage in order to have either evolved and been maintained for millions of years since before humans and chimps diverged into separate species, or to have evolved in two separate events after species divergence.
+In 1939, Fisher et al. found that the genetic frequency of PTC tasting was the same in both chimps and humans.
+This suggests that the gene controller for PTC tasting provides a selective advantage in order to have either evolved and been maintained for millions of years since before humans and chimps diverged into separate species, or to have evolved in two separate events after species divergence.
 Since finding out that PTC tasting had an apparent naturally selective advantage, scientists began to hypothesize that this advantage was that the ability to taste natural chemicals similar to PTC helped human ancestors stay away from some toxic plants.
 Substances that resemble PTC today are in some vegetables from the cabbage family (Brassicaceae), such as broccoli and Brussels sprouts.

 In 1950, William Boyd found evidence that the same gene that controls for PTC tasting also controls for the "tasting" of a different compound that acts as an antithyroid drug similar to that found in cabbage plants.
 Despite all of this compelling evidence for PTC "tasters" to have a selective advantage over "non-tasters," there was no explanation for the consistent proportions of "non-taster" in human and chimp populations until scientists discovered that subjects with a "PTC non-taster" phenotype were able to taste a different bitter compound that "PTC tasters" could not.
 This compound was juice from an antidesma plant and notably, this study found a perfectly inverse relationship between PTC and antidesma tasting.
 These results were replicated in 2005 by another team of researchers who found the same inverse relationship between PTC and antidesma tasting However, in 2018, Davide Risso and colleagues expanded upon this relationship when they discovered a notable difference from previous studies.
 What they found was that there appeared to be a small population of people who could taste both "PTC" and antidesma as bitter.
 This finding could suggest a possible advantage for heterozygotes given their ability to taste both bitter compounds.